cosmos/sdk-tutorials/publish-app-do/index.md

 If you want to change any parameters of the blockchain, [learn how to configure](https://docs.starport.network/configure/) your blockchain app with Starport.

-## Host your app on Digital Ocean
+## Host your app on DigitalOcean

-Digital Ocean offers cloud server.
-We will use the Digital Ocean infrastructure to publish a Cosmos SDK blockchain application.
+DigitalOcean offers cloud server.
+We will use the DigitalOcean infrastructure to publish a Cosmos SDK blockchain application.
 This will ensure the app will run permanently and is accessible on the web.
 To have the app accessible on the web will allow other apps or new nodes to connect to your blockchain network.

 ### Prerequisites

-You will need an account with [Digital Ocean](https://cloud.digitalocean.com/).
-If you do not have one, the first Droplet should come for free, as you get a sign-up bonus from Digital Ocean.
+You will need an account with [DigitalOcean](https://cloud.digitalocean.com/).
+If you do not have one, the first Droplet should come for free, as you get a sign-up bonus from DigitalOcean.

-## Create a new Droplet on Digital Ocean
+## Create a new Droplet on DigitalOcean

-Log into your Digital Ocean account, go to the [cloud](https://cloud.digitalocean.com/).
+Log into your DigitalOcean account, go to the [cloud](https://cloud.digitalocean.com/).
 Click on Create in the top bar and then `Droplet`.

 We will choose Ubuntu 20.04 (LTS) x64 as image.